 If you've lived in Alabama for any length of time, you've probably already been through a tornado watch or two.
 So, how do you know if your tornado insurance is sufficient to cover the cost of tornado damage?
 Having the right coverage and answers before a tornado strikes can mean the difference between rebuilding debt-free and facing a mountain of debt on top of a natural disaster.
-Review your homeowners policy, car insurance and business coverage, and get quotes from a reliable insurance agent if you need coverage.
+Review your homeowners policy, car insurance, and business coverage, and get quotes from a reliable insurance agent if you need coverage.

 In order to give you fair and reasonable quotes for tornado coverage, your insurance agent will need information about you, your home and your belongings.
 Some of the information you should have available include the following:

+All of these factors will go into calculating quotes in order to give you the best coverage at the lowest price.
 You may already have tornado insurance coverage, as this protection is usually part of your homeowners insurance.
-If you have a typical homeowners policy, you probably already have coverage for high winds and flying debris, including winds and debris caused by tornado.
+If you have a typical homeowners policy, you probably already have coverage for high winds and flying debris, including winds and debris caused by a tornado.
 You may need to do the following to ensure that your coverage is sufficient:

 The state of Alabama requires that you purchase liability insurance for your vehicle, but AL does not require you to have comprehensive coverage.
 Liability insurance cannot protect you from the cost of tornado damage to your vehicle.
 Only comprehensive coverage can help with the costs of incidents like vandalism and storm damage, including tornadoes.
 You can choose replacement cost coverage, which can reimburse you for the cost of a new car, or actual cash value, which can provide only the amount your car is currently worth.

-If you own a business in AL, you need more than liability coverage to protect your buildings, equipment and commercial vehicles from the cost of a tornado.
+If you own a business in AL, you need more than liability coverage to protect your buildings, equipment, and commercial vehicles from the cost of a tornado.
 The following coverage types can help your business stay afloat after a twister passes through:

 You can also talk to a local insurance agent to get quotes on tornado coverage for other assets such as the following: